gdt050579/AppCUI-rs/README.md

 Before you begin, make sure you have:

 - **Rust Toolchain:**

+  >[!IMPORTANT]
-  Use the nightly toolchain, as this project requires unstable features.
+  > Use the nightly toolchain, as this project requires unstable features.

 - **wasm-bindgen:**
   Add the following dependency in your `Cargo.toml`:
   ```toml